-The concept of sway or non-sway structure is directly linked to the critical coefficient αcr issue of the stability analysis (see for reference the ECCS 119):
+The concept of a sway or non-sway structure is directly linked to the critical load coefficient αcr from a stability analysis (see as reference ECCS 119):

 - When αcr ≥ 10, the structure is non-sway, therefore the buckling coefficients will be smaller than 1.